thesquaredev/website-staging/src/pages/solutions/income-verification/3-kyc.md

 backgroundSize: cover
 ---

-SMEs that wish to get a better deal when it comes to lending, have better possibilities by allowing access to their account data.
-By identifying turnover in real time through Open Banking (PSD2), banks and lenders can make wiser decisions and eventually give a better offer.
-On the other hand, lenders might be interested in current liabilities for the customer, that cannot be found in credit bureaus.
-Combining this information with analysis offered from our solution in real time makes Open Banking a powerful tool in the KYC process.
+Consumers that wish to get a better deal when it comes to credit, have better possibilities by allowing access to their account data.
+By verifying income in real time through Open Banking (PSD2), you can make wiser decisions and eventually give a better offer.
+On the other hand, you might be interested in existing liabilities that cannot be found in credit bureaus.
+Combining this information with analysis offered from our solution in real time, makes Open Banking a powerful tool in your KYC process.